ABOUT OUR RESERVATION PROCESS:

 Tips are always appreciated.
 You might like to check dive forums and the Facebook Group “Cozumel 4 You” for reference.
+20% would be a good tip, 10% would be base for standard service and above 20% if you think the team did an amazing job.
 At PSD we encourage our staff to share all tips daily.
 If you dive multiple days we appreciate daily tips, as staff may vary from day to day.

 22. Do you have a storefront location?